 #4 – Lift with axles and beams

-Not a lot to say here… doing standard lifts like presses, rows, and deadlifts with bars like the Rogue Branch, Rogue Beam, or any axle bar prove to be significantly harder on the forearms than a standard Olympic barbell.
-Often times you have something lying around the garage already that can be used as a makeshift axle; perhaps even an axle.
+Not a lot to say here… doing compound lifts like presses, rows, and deadlifts with bars like the Rogue Branch and Rogue Beam, or any axle bar prove to be significantly harder on the forearms than a standard Olympic barbell.
+Often times you have something lying around in your garage already that can be used as a makeshift axle; perhaps even an axle.

 #5 – Wrist Roller / Curler

-Fairly simple device to use with your weight plates for building massive forearms.
-You can also make this work with kettlebells as well.
-You just hold the bar out in front of you with your arms parallel to the floor and wind up the rope; dragging the plate up to the handle.
-Then with control, unwind it.
+The wrist roller is a fairly simple device to use with your weight plates for building massive forearms.
+Simply hold the roller out in front of you with your arms parallel to the ground and wind up the rope; bringing the plate up to the handle.
+Then under control, unwind it.
 Rinse and repeat.
 It’s surprisingly hard and adding weight as you get stronger is no problem since it’s plate loaded.
+You can also make this work with your kettlebells as well.

 There are methods to do this exercise without even buying anything.
 You can hang a rope from the sleeve of an Olympic barbell while it’s on the rack and just spin the sleeve in the same manner.
-It’s slightly easier this way as you don’t have to support the weight with your delts, but it’s free.
+It’s slightly easier this way as you don’t have to support the weight with your delts, but it’s free, and you can still add weight as needed.

 #6 – Farmers Walks

-Farmers walk handles can be picked up for not a whole lot of money from Rogue or any weightlifting / powerlifting retailer.
-You’ll need some form of Olympic plates to use these obviously, but that shouldn’t be a problem for most of you.
+Farmers walk handles can be picked up for not a whole lot of money from Rogue, Vulcan, Spud Inc, or just about any retailer that sells strongman equipment.
+You will need plates to use these obviously, but that shouldn’t be a problem for most of you.

 #7 – Battle Rope Workouts